jordanlewis/exectoy/README.md

 3. an escape hatch for row-based operators. we'll need to build in a way for operators to get a row-based computation model if they need one.
 4. an escape hatch for builtin functions.
+5. probably a harder operator than sorted distinct, like hash join or sort.